-NYO STARTING DISTANCE:

-34" for girls / 48" for boys
+NYO STARTING DISTANCE: 34" for girls / 48" for boys

 Officials are placed on the floor to get the best view of both feet.
 The diameter of the stick is one inch and the length is 12 inches.
 Each athlete will be allowed three attempts at each distance.
 The stick will be moved in increments of four inches away from the start line after each round.
 There will be a one-minute time limit set for each kick in the preliminary rounds.
+Official will raise their hand when thirty seconds remain.
+Coach will be responsible for the remaining thirty seconds.
 When five athletes remain or at the discretion of the head official the stick will then be moved in no less than two-inch increments until the record is attained.
-When three or fewer athletes remain. there will be a three-minute time limit set for each kick during the final round.
+When three or fewer athletes remain there will be a three-minute time limit set for each kick during the final round.
 The winner will be the athlete who successfully kicks the stick at the farthest measured competition distance.
 In the event of a tie, see tie breaking rules on page 8.